-We have evaluated subsequent events through May 9, 2014, which is the date the consolidated financial statements were available to be issued.
-There have been no material subsequent events that would require recognition in our Quarterly Report or disclosure in the Notes to Consolidated Financial Statements.
+We have evaluated subsequent events through August 8, 2014, which is the date the consolidated financial statements were available to be issued.
+Effective July 1, 2014, Paul DeBriyn no longer holds the position of President and Chief Executive Officer.
+He will remain in a Strategic Advisor position through April 1, 2015.
+On July 24, 2014, the Board of Directors named Rodney Hebrink as our new President and Chief Executive Officer.
+He will also retain his position as Chief Financial Officer until a replacement has been named.
+There have been no other material subsequent events that would require recognition in our Quarterly Report or disclosure in the Notes to Consolidated Financial Statements.